Kendra Wilkinson Is ‘Savage’ In Her Latest Selfie

 Former Playboy model Kendra Wilkinson went casual-chic in her latest post on her Instagram story, wearing a sweatshirt and a beanie in the selfie shot.

 The reality star looked off to the side as she snapped the picture, flaunting her flirty lashes as she gave a small smile to the camera.
-Apart from her lengthened and curled lashes, Kendra appeared to be fresh-faced and wearing minimal to zero makeup.
+Apart from her lengthened and curled lashes, Kendra appeared to be fresh-faced and wearing minimal-to-no makeup.

 She wore a white hoodie and a tan winter hat that touched her dark, arched eyebrows.
 Her long, caramel-colored hair cascaded down one shoulder.
-She sported a brown beaded bracelet on one wrist, and her nails were short and lacquered with a baby pink polish.
+She sported a brown beaded bracelet on one wrist and her nails were short and painted with a baby pink polish.

 She captioned the image “SAVAGE” in all-caps, which was emblazoned with ombre hot pink and neon writing.
 The phrase was splashed across the photo.